Short break services

 The type of short break you receive will depend on your child's assessed needs and referral processes and eligibility criteria apply.

-The Social Care section in Gateshead's Family Information Directory also holds up to date detailed information about the short breaks on offer in Gateshead, including eligibility criteria.
+The Social Care section in FIS online Local Offer search also holds up to date detailed information about the short breaks on offer in Gateshead, including eligibility criteria.

 All initial enquires and referrals should be made to the Referral and Assessment Team on 0191 433 2653.